LeyandraB/2024-mini/Report.md

 Sheet Music Used for "Mii Song"
 </p>

-Here are the frequencies for the notes
-##
 Then we added the following code to play the song.
 We used the already existing playtone function.
 ```python
 playtone(370,.4)